Placement API Developer Notes¶

 In other cases there are some helper methods in the microversion package:

-raise_404_if_not_versionutility will cause a 404 if the requested microversion is not within a described version window.
+raise_http_status_code_if_not_versionutility will raise a http status code if the requested microversion is not within a described version window.

 version_handlerdecorator makes it possible to have multiple different handler methods of the same (fully-qualified by package) name, each available for a different microversion window.
 If a request wants a microversion that’s not available, a 404 response is returned.
 There is a unit test in place which will fail if there are version intersections.